|WELCOME TO THE IOWA SHAKESPEARE EXPERIENCE!

 Be sure to thank these funders plus our special sponsor, the City of Des Moines, and also: the Scottish Rite Consistory, The Mickle Center AND the following extraordinary supporters who are all the TRUE stars of our shows.

 CORPORATE SUPPORT!
 In terms of corporate support for Shakesperience Fest, 2011 was our "Kick off" year when the wider community began wrapping its arms around the Shakesperience Fest tradition in an increasingly broad way!
-And for our exciting fifth anniversary in 2013, we are already planning a a major new corporate sponsorship campaign!
+And for our exciting fifth anniversary in 2013, we kicked off a major new corporate sponsorship campaign!
 So in the meantime, HUGE THANKS to The Principal for their now multi-year support, as well as to the following stellar area corporations, great community citizens all: Bankers Trust plus (in alpha sequence) Allied Nationwide, American Equity, Atlantic Coca Cola Bottling, AVIVA, Business Publications, Cityview/Big Green Media, Pioneer Hybred, Flynn Wright, The Graham Group, Iowa Health, Knapp Properties, Lint Van Lines, McGladrey Inc, Mercy Medical Center, Meredith, NCMIC Group, One Source Events, US Bank, and Willis Auto Campus!!!!

-GOOD WILL AND A DUCAT: Credits and "thanks, thanks and ever thanks!"
+Credits and "thanks, thanks and ever thanks!"

 A free theatre Festival in any community is ALWAYS a community-wide effort.
 We can never thank our supporters enough.